Chicago Prep Bowl: History

 Mayor Richard J. Daley was a major supporter of the game.
 Shortly after his 1976 death, the city ceased sponsoring the event, and attendance began to drop.
 Within a few years, attendance was under 5,000.
 Also contributing to the declining interest in the annual game was the predictability of its outcomes.
 Between 1953 and 1981, the Chicago Catholic League teams won 27 games while the Chicago Public League teams won a mere two games.
 The advent of the state high school football playoffs further contributed to the decline in interest in the Prep Bowl.
 In 1979, the Prep Bowl was retooled.
 Before this, it was a standalone game that pitted the champion of the Chicago Catholic League against the champion of the Chicago Public League.
 The retooled Prep Bowl game became the final game of an Prep Bowl invitational playoff.
 In 1979, both the finals and semifinals were held at Soldier Field.

 In 1981, the IHSA membership voted to adopt a policy that prohibited member schools from participating in more than nine games (not counting the IHSA state series).
 The Prep Bowl was given a special exemption from this policy.
 With the advent of the IHSA state series, the Prep Bowl was contested by the winner of a special playoff in each league played by teams not qualifying for the state playoffs and teams that were eliminated in early rounds of the state playoffs.
 It is traditionally played on the Friday after Thanksgiving, which is the same day which the IHSA plays its smaller school state championships in football.

 In the 1980s, there were discussions about possibly ending the annual game.
 The city government helped to keep the game at Soldier Field after organizers considered moving it to Gately Stadium.
-J. W. Smith became head of the Public League in the 1990s, he worked to revive interest in the game.
+After J. W. Smith became head of the Public League in the 1990s, he worked to revive interest in the game.
 Smith more intensely marketed the game it, and revived the tradition of hosting pre-game dinner for the participating teams.
 In 1999, Dick Jauron, coach of the Chicago Bears, promised several of his players would be present at the game.
 The 1990s also incidentally saw more competitive games and a more equal split in victories between Chicago Catholic League and Chicago Public League teams.
 This all brought about a brief period of resurgent annual interest in the game.